melonjs/boilerplate/README.md

     grunt

 Note that you may have to edit the file `Gruntfile.js` if you need to better dictate the order your files load in.
 Note how by default the game.js and resources.js are specified in a specific order.
+You can also add other files this way.
+So if you need to copy over jQuery or another file from lib for example.

 -------------------------------------------------------------------------------
 Copyright (C) 2011 - 2013, Olivier Biot, Jason Oster